alphabill-org/alphabill/docs/rpc-api.md

 ```

 ## state_getUnitsByOwnerID
-Returns units identifiers by owner identifier.
+Returns unit identifiers by owner identifier.
 Owner identifier is derived from
 the owner predicate of the unit.
 Currently only SHA256 hash of the
 public key is used as the owner identifier.